khoiCodeDump/Recipe_Book/README.md

 ## Technology used
 Frontend: HTML, CSS, and Javascript, jinja templates

-Backend: Python flask sqlite3 with flask-sqlalchemy
+Backend: Python, flask, Postgresql with SQLAlchemy

-AI integration: ChatGpt with vector database using hugging face transformers for better search results of recipes.
+AI integration: TFIDF vectorizer and matrix to encode recipes for efficient search.
+Used Transformers to generate embeddings which are then stored in FAISS index for efficient search.